oneanupam/kubernetes-lab/docs/dockerfile_instructions.md

 RUN echo hello

 # 9. ENTRYPOINT: ENTRYPOINT is same as CMD instruction means ENTRYPOINT instruction is used to set an executables that will always run when the container starts running.
 But, ENTRYPOINT instructions are not ignored or overridden, instead command line arguments are appended, if passed.
-ENTRYPOINT [“echo”, ”hello world”]
+# Eg: Say the docker file (Dockerfile.02) has below instruction.
+ENTRYPOINT ["echo", "hello world"]

 # USECASE
 # In case of CMD, the command line parameters will get replaced entirely.
 Whereas in case of Entrypoint, the command line parameters, will get appended to the ENTRYPOINT instruction.
 In the below example, If the user passed the parameters from command line with `docker run`, parameters will be appended to default ENTRYPOINT instruction.
 In the below case, it will echo -> hello world hello anupam
-docker run custom-ubuntu hello anupam
+docker run ubuntu-ep:v1.0 hello anupam

 # and thats the reason, we usually use ENTRYPOINT instruction with command only and use CMD instruction in the end to make it treated as default argument to ENTRYPOINT, if no command line parameters are passed.
 Example below -
+# Eg: Say the docker file (Dockerfile.03) has below instruction.

-ENTRYPOINT [“echo”]
+ENTRYPOINT ["echo"]
 CMD ["hello world"]

-# If we run `docker run` command with a parameter, it will be replaced and then appended to ENTRYPOINT.
+# If we run `docker run` command with a parameter like below, it will be replaced and then appended to ENTRYPOINT.
 Hence it will echo -> hello anupam
-docker run custom-ubuntu hello anupam
+docker run ubuntu-mixed:v1.0 hello anupam

 # If we run `docker run` command without any parameter, it will echo - hello world
-docker run custom-ubuntu
+docker run ubuntu-mixed:v1.0

 # NOTE: what if you use a command in ENTRYPOINT that must need atleast one argument?
 Then if you do not use the CMD instruction and not pass any parameter, your container will throw the error.
 Hence use a CMD instruction to pass atleast one argument to ENTRYPOINT.